A Letter to My Dad–An Adoptive Father of Thirteen

 Bicycling and tennis were your escape from the business and busyness.
 Putting on those records was your escape, too, basking in the sounds of those LPs in the semi-quiet of the living room.
 You loved that Messianic Jewish worship music!
 I can still hear your soft clap and see that little charismatic jig you would occasionally break out.

 I would never be who I am today without you, helping to shape that Input.
 Your dedication unleashed undeniable purpose.
 You refused to accept the world’s low expectations, especially for the ten racially diverse and handful of differently abled children you had adopted that many would have written off as “unwanted”.
-You and mom shattered the myth of the “unwanted” child, loving each of us, helping us find divine imprint on our lives.
+You and mom shattered the myth of the “unwanted” child, loving each of us, helping us find and embrace the Divine imprint on our lives.

 Thank you for the remarkable output of faith, hope and love that now flows from your children in different and beautiful ways.